BAND MEMBER BIOS

 In October 1998 Frances formed her current band, Fontanna Sunset.
 Members included long time friend, Mindy Rakestraw and Brenda Nation.
 This would be a band with “mostly women”.
 Brenda left the band around 1999 .
 Louisa Branscomb, a renowned songwriter joined Fontanna Sunset.

-After a few years of membership changes and refining the bands sound, we now have what we need to take us down the road to success!
+After years of membership changes and refining the bands sound and instrumentation, we now have what we need to take us on a bluegrass journey down the road!

 “Frances has been known for her evocative, soulful voice, and her ability to move from the poignancy of a country ballad to the joy of an up-tempo gospel number to traditional bluegrass, always keeping the heart of the audience in her hand.
 Some players have the ability to capture and hold your attention.
 A few others have the magic to put you under a spell.
 This is singer Frances Mooney,” said Louisa Branscomb, Songwriter